 - Ask Friends and Family to Be Mindful About What They Post: Once you’ve taken the steps listed above, the insurance company may have a tough time gaining access to your social media accounts.
 However, they might also be monitoring your friends’ and family’s public profiles.
 As such, you should request that those closest to you set their accounts to private and avoid posting about your case, injuries, or the accident.
 You should insist that they do not tag you in pictures or publish posts about any of your activity until your case has concluded.

-Contact a Long Beach California Car Accident Lawyer for a Free Consultation
+Contact a Car Accident Attorney in Long Beach, CA for a Free Consultation